Flukas88/cppstack/README.md

 ## Abstract

-A Reverse Polish notation calculator in *modern C++17* with python unittests
+A Reverse Polish notation calculator in *modern C++17* with unittests

 ### How to build it